 Published by the Academic Business Library Directors (ABLD), Ticker is a forum for the exchange of the research, best practices, and innovative thinking in business librarianship and business library management.

-The Big Picture: Trends from the Academic Business Library Directors' Year in Review Reports 2018-2019
+Where Classic Meets Modern: Trends from Academic Business Library Directors' Year in Review Reports, 2019-2020

-This paper presents a summary of Year in Review reports of members of the Academic Business Library Directors (ABLD).
+A summary of Year in Review reports of members of the Academic Business Library Directors (ABLD) is presented.
 Themes include new and ongoing initiatives in libraries, library collections, organizational change in libraries and member business schools and changes in library spaces.

 The Uncommon Commons: Transforming the Business Library at the Wisconsin Business School for Artful Engagement

 Michael Enyart’s discussion of the transformation of the Business Library at the Wisconsin Business School into the new Business Learning Commons brings to light the depth and complexity of such a project, and the need to cultivate relationships with key stakeholders long before any such project can come to fruition.
 Enyart’s team as well as representatives from the Business College and the General Library System reimagined the Business Library and proximal spaces to reflect changes in business education, student and faculty preferences and service delivery models within the larger library itself.
 The new space has been very well received as both foot traffic and classroom usage continue to rise.
 Finally, Enyart notes that his experience has convinced him of the need to update and reimagine business library spaces on a more frequent basis as user behaviors have begun to emerge that challenge the new space. —Laura Walesby, Column Editor